dakshshah96/awesome-startup-credits/README.md

 - [Razorpay [INDIA ONLY]](https://docs.google.com/forms/d/e/1FAIpQLScIxDEITVh8no-_tFtaakI8Jql-Q9SXWEJ_iKW16DVWqfbeBw/viewform) - Razorpay presents the ideal plan for startups and budding businesses to kickstart their online payments.
 - [Chargebee Launch Plan](https://www.chargebee.com/launch/) - Chargebee makes managing subscription billing easier for you.
 With Chargebee’s Launch Plan, you get your first $50K in invoices for free.
+- [Skrill](https://www.skrill.com/en/) - Skrill has a clean, user-friendly interface.
+It offers you a prepaid debit card.
+The fees may be the same as Paypal, but it makes international payments easier since the payments can be sent to the debit card at once.
+After that, you can use your debit card to withdraw money using an ATM.
+- [TransferWise](https://transferwise.com/in) - Transferwise is a much faster and cheaper solution for international transfers.
+You can send and receive money on their service without borders.
+It merely works: clients pay in their currency, and you get the payment right on your bank account within a few hours in the currency of your country.
+You need to share your phone number and last four digits of your credit card to receive money.
+- [Selz](https://selz.com/) - Selz is a tool that will help you to create your online store or sell goods on social media.
+It is not a payment system, but an online store builder with ‘drag and drop’ feature and more.
+Besides that, you can integrate your payment gateway with Selz without other external services.
+They offer automatic Tax Invoices for your customers.

 ### Marketing and Sales